Discover Coastal Washington

 Washington Department of Fish and Wildlife Trout Derby logo

-The statewide lowland lakes fishing season kicks off April 26, offering anglers great fishing at hundreds of lakes.
-WDFW has stocked lakes with millions of trout over the past year and will stock over 100,000 jumbo trout in March and April.
+The statewide lowland lakes fishing season offers anglers great fishing at hundreds of lakes.
+WDFW stocked lakes with over 100,000 jumbo trout this past spring.
 Depending on the lake, anglers may find rainbow trout, cutthroat trout, kokanee, and more.
 Visit WDFW’s catchable trout planting report webpage for information on recently planted lakes near you.

-April 26 is also the kickoff for WDFW's 10th annual statewide Trout Derby, which runs through Oct.
+WDFW's 10th annual statewide Trout Derby runs through Oct.
 31 at more than 100 stocked lakes.
 This anniversary edition of the derby is our biggest yet, featuring more than 100 participating businesses offering over 1,000 prizes valued at more than $52,000!
-The derby is open to anyone with a valid 2025 fishing license, though temporary licenses are not valid for game fish species from April 26 through May 3.
+The derby is open to anyone with a valid 2025 fishing license.
 No entry fee or registration required.
-You just catch a tagged trout anytime between April 26 and Oct.
+You just catch a tagged trout anytime through Oct.
 31 and you win!
 Plus, children under 15 fish for free.

 Photo by WDFW